sa-tre/satre-specification/docs/source/standard.md

 ### 2.3 Network management

-The ability of the organisation to administer and secure network infrastructure using applications, tools and processes.
+The ability of the TRE organisation to administer and secure network infrastructure using applications, tools and processes.

 | Statement | Guidance |
 | --------- | -------- |